sfigg/commercialization-public/docset/design/device-experiences/windows-hello-infrared-camera-sample-for-windows-10-build-1511.md

 # Windows Hello infrared camera sample for Windows 10 Build 1511

+Note: this sample is deprecated and will be removed for Windows 10 version 1703 GA.

 This sample demonstrates a basic implementation of the [Windows.Devices.Perception.Provider](https://msdn.microsoft.com/library/windows/apps/windows.devices.perception.provider.aspx) interfaces to enable Windows Hello for a infrared video camera.